-In 1916, Lee and Scott wrote that "it is a fact of common experience that a human being in a hot and humid atmosphere feels a disinclination to perform muscular work" (528).
-Indeed, thermal discomfort is associated with decreased work and athletic performance under heat stress (1005).
-Accordingly, behavioral thermoregulation has been suggested as a mechanism by which self-paced exercise performance may be regulated in the heat.
-It is proposed that the integration of physiological and psychological influences can formulate a behavior that establishes optimal conditions for heat exchange with the environment (184, 307, 865).
+In 1916, Lee and Scott (328) wrote that "it is a fact of common experience that a human being in a hot and humid atmosphere feels a disinclination to perform muscular work."
+Indeed, thermal discomfort is associated with decreased work and athletic performance under heat stress (572).
+Accordingly, behavioral thermoregulation has been suggested as a mechanism by which selfpaced exercise performance may be regulated in the heat.
+It is proposed that the integration of physiological and psychological influences can formulate a behavior that establishes optimal conditions for heat exchange with the environment (573-575).
 For example, it is known that heat balance during exercise at a constant work rate is mediated by autonomic responses and the prevailing environmental conditions as metabolic heat production is fixed.
-In contrast, self-paced exercise allows for behavioral thermoregulatory adjustments to alter or improve the compensability of an environment by adjusting work rate (i.e. metabolic heat production) (307, 861).
-This coordinated behavioral response is preceded by modifications in subjective thermal perception (i.e. comfort and sensation), primarily driven by skin temperature.
-Thermal perception is thus purported to play a modulatory role in exacerbating the rating of perceived exertion, with the conscious decision to reduce work rate (e.g. power output or running velocity) occurring primarily to maintain a desired perceived exertion (310, 861, 862, 865).
+In contrast, self-paced exercise allows for behavioral thermoregulatory adjustments to alter or improve the compensability of an environment by adjusting work rate (i.e., metabolic heat production) (557, 574).
+This coordinated behavioral response is preceded by modifications in subjective thermal perception (i.e., comfort and sensation), primarily driven by skin temperature.
+Thermal perception is thus purported to play a modulatory role in exacerbating the rating of perceived exertion, with the conscious decision to reduce work rate (e.g., power output or running velocity) occurring primarily to maintain a desired perceived exertion (34, 557, 558, 575).
 Thermal perception is further suggested to impact on perceived exertion and to reduce work rate only in the early stages of self-paced exercise in the heat, when the increase in body core temperature is minimal, but skin temperature is elevated.
-Thereafter, when whole-body temperature is elevated, factors associated with cardiovascular strain are suggested to modulate perceived exertion and the consequent voluntary reductions in work rate (310).
-While behavioral thermoregulation represents a powerful mechanism via which conscious decisions contribute to preserve thermal homeostasis (54), Barwood, et al. (84) demonstrated that thermal perception, modified by using a menthol spray to induce the feeling of coolness, did not drive changes in work rate during the early stages of a 40 km time trial in warm conditions relative to control and control spray conditions, nor did it affect overall performance.
-Although work rate in the first few minutes (5-10 min) of prolonged self-paced exercise in the heat is often similar to that of cooler conditions (4, 276, 721, 727, 732, 733, 765, 993), the progressive decrease in speed or power output during such exercise is typically initiated prior to a marked rise in thermal strain.
+Thereafter, when whole body temperature is elevated, factors associated with cardiovascular strain are suggested to modulate perceived exertion and the consequent voluntary reductions in work rate (34).
+While behavioral thermoregulation represents a powerful mechanism via which conscious decisions contribute to preserve thermal homeostasis (576), Barwood et al. (577) demonstrated that thermal perception, modified by using a menthol spray to induce the feeling of coolness, did not drive changes in work rate during the early stages of a 40-km time trial in warm conditions relative to control and control spray conditions, nor did it affect overall performance.
+Although work rate in the first few minutes (5-10 min) of prolonged selfpaced exercise in the heat is often similar to that of cooler conditions (311-314, 560-563), the progressive decrease in speed or power output during such exercise is typically initiated before a marked rise in thermal strain.
 As such, work rate in the initial 10-15 min of self-paced exercise may consciously be reduced in response to a thermal perception mediated increase in perceived exertion.
-Alternatively, experienced individuals may modify work rate and adopt a more conservative pacing strategy to avoid larger decrements in work rate later on during an event, although this approach may not enhance performance (6).
+Alternatively, experienced individuals may modify work rate and adopt a more conservative pacing strategy to avoid larger decrements in work rate later on during an event, although this approach may not enhance performance (578).